MindNumbing/pipfile-upgrade/README.md

 # pipfile-upgrade

-A small script to upgrade your pipfile dependencies to the latest shown in pypi
+A small package to upgrade your pipfile dependencies to the latest shown in pypi